PombertLab/ID16S/README.md

 <b>Key steps</b>
 The ID16S pipeline consists of a few simple steps:
-1. Optional - Basecall Nanopore FAST5 files with [guppy](https://nanoporetech.com/)
-2. Convert FASTQ files to FASTA format with [fastq2fasta.pl](https://github.com/PombertLab/ID16S/blob/master/fastq2fasta.pl)
+1. Convert FASTQ files to FASTA format with [fastq2fasta.pl](https://github.com/PombertLab/ID16S/blob/master/fastq2fasta.pl)
-3. Perform homology searches against the Microbial 16S database with [megablast.pl](https://github.com/PombertLab/ID16S/blob/master/megablast.pl)
+2. Perform homology searches against the Microbial 16S database with [megablast.pl](https://github.com/PombertLab/ID16S/blob/master/megablast.pl)
-4. Summarize the taxonomic composition of the datasets with [taxid_dist.pl](https://github.com/PombertLab/ID16S/blob/master/taxid_dist.pl)
+3. Summarize the taxonomic composition of the datasets with [taxid_dist.pl](https://github.com/PombertLab/ID16S/blob/master/taxid_dist.pl)

 ## Example
 We can use the FASTQ files located in the Example/ folder to test the installation of the pipeline.
 To convert the FASTQ files to FASTA format with [fastq2fasta.pl](https://github.com/PombertLab/ID16S/blob/master/fastq2fasta.pl), simply type: